Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Introduction

-For broadened-beam applications in SatComs, isoflux radiation patterns have been considered to achieve uniform received power density within SATs service areas \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}.
-Isoflux radiation patterns with various beamwidths ($16^{\circ}$ \cite{Cai2023}, $18^{\circ}$ \cite{Reyna2012}, $42^{\circ}$ \cite{Zeng2021_isoflux}, $90^{\circ}$ \cite{Yoshimoto2019} and $102.66^{\circ}$ \cite{Ibarra2015}) were proposed.
-In \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}, fitness functions were constructed and minimized through evolutionary algorithms for approximating the predefined isoflux radiation pattern.
+For broadened-beam applications in SatComs, isoflux radiation patterns have been considered to achieve a uniform received power density within SAT service areas \cite{Vigano2010, Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}.
+In \cite{Vigano2010}, an analytically based synthesis technique for designing sparse arrays with isoflux radiation patterns was presented.
+In addition, many isoflux radiation pattern synthesis techniques were based on evolutionary algorithms.
+In \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}, evolutionary algorithms were proposed to minimize fitness functions to approximate a predefined isoflux radiation pattern.
 In \cite{Reyna2012}, a genetic algorithm was applied, and aperiodic planar arrays were designed.
 In \cite{Ibarra2015}, an evolutionary multi-objective optimization method was employed, and sparse concentric rings arrays were designed.
 In \cite{Yoshimoto2019}, a firefly algorithm was utilized, and non-uniformly spaced linear and planar arrays were implemented.
-In \cite{Zeng2021_isoflux}, genetic algorithm and particle swarm optimization methods were applied, and an ellipse dipole antenna array was designed.
-In \cite{Cai2023}, a differential evolution algorithm was presented, and ULA of a shared subarray architecture was designed.
-Nevertheless, \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023} did not include constant modulus constraint (CMC) when synthesizing isoflux radiation patterns.
-In SAT applications, beamformer design with CMC is desired to enable power amplifiers (PAs) to operate at near compression points for maximizing efficiency \cite{Li2021, Larsson2018, Tervo2021}.
-PA efficiency is essential to reduce power consumption \cite{Li2021}, especially on SAT where only limited power resources are available \cite{Piacibello2022}.
-Also, high PA efficiency prevents wasted power that generates heat, potentially leading to circuitry overheating \cite{Larsson2018}.
-Thus, the algorithms that synthesize isoflux radiation patterns without considering CMC in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux} may not be practical for SAT applications.
-One possible reason for not considering CMC in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux} could be the difficulties of considering equality constraints in evolutionary algorithms \cite{BarkatUllah2012, Mengjun2021, Zhang2021}.
+In \cite{Zeng2021_isoflux}, a genetic algorithm and particle swarm optimization methods were applied, and an elliptical dipole antenna array was designed.
+In \cite{Cai2023}, a differential evolution algorithm was presented, and a uniform linear array (ULA) of a shared subarray architecture was designed.